 Same Sex Divorce in Texas

 Texas laws and courts are currently “in limbo” regarding same sex divorce.
-As more and more states begin recognizing same sex marriages, legislatures will need to catch up to put more laws on the books to address issues of divorcing same sex couples.
+As more and more states begin recognizing same sex marriages, legislatures will need to catch up.
+They will need to put more laws on the books to address issues of divorcing same sex couples.